 -- I chose Tony Daley because he is probably the best right winger available.
 Tony Morley, Ashley Young and Eric Houghton played on the left.

 -- Tony Morley was the most underrated winger of his generation.
 I did a blog about him.
 He was ignored by England during his prime.
 I selected him because he was a hero of Aston Villa's European Cup in 1982.
 So I have to drop Ashley Young.

 -- Billy Walker, Gordon Cowans, Eric Houghton and Peter McParland are members of Aston Villa Hall of Fame, but Stiliyan Petrov and Brian Little only made honourable mention.

 -- Danny Blanchflower's career with Aston Villa often got overlooked.
 He did not fit into the team's playing style at the time.
 However, I did not put him on honorable mention.

 -- Billy Walker is considered by many to be the greatest footballer to ever play for Aston Villa Football Club.

 -- Trevor Ford only spent three seasons with Aston Villa.
 While his scoring rate was high, I took players who had a longer tenure with the club.
 Gary Shaw and Brian Little also missed out.
 Clem Stephnson were overlooked.
 Instead, I took Peter Withe who won the European Cup.
 He is also a member of the Hall of Fame.

--- Dwight Yorke also missed the team because it was hard to select him over Peter McParland, Peter Withe, Harry Hampton, Archie Hunter and Andy Gray.
+-- Dwight Yorke also missed the team because it was hard to select him over Billy Walker, Peter McParland, Peter Withe, Harry Hampton, Archie Hunter and Andy Gray.